Aa1992ron/pmod_license_checker/README.md

 ### The Perl Module License Checker
 Created to help figure out if your perl environment includes any modules which have proprietary licensing.
+PLEASE NOTE that this program is currently only built to support Linux operating systems.
+Changes to system calls would have to be made for Windows compatibility.

 #### Usage:
 Run the program in windowed mode (currently under development)